0Petya/debruijn-assembler/README.md

 # De Bruijn Graph Sequence Assembler

-An online De Bruijn graph sequence assembler.
+An online De Bruijn graph sequence assembler that will generate a visual and interactive graph.
+This tool is intended for educational use; it's probably too slow to use in production.

 You can input raw seqencing reads directly into it, or upload a [FASTQ](https://en.wikipedia.org/wiki/De_Bruijn_graph) or [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file.
 It will then generate a De Bruijn graph using [d3-graphviz](https://github.com/magjac/d3-graphviz) and will find all possible [Eulerian paths](https://en.wikipedia.org/wiki/Eulerian_path) (the _solutions_) from the only possible node, or a random node (that will work) if exists an Eulerian cycle.
 The core is written in [Elm](https://elm-lang.org), a pure functional language that compiles to JavaScript.

-This tool is intended for educational use; it's probably too slow to use in production.

-There are four major components to the tool: generating the [kmers](https://en.wikipedia.org/wiki/K-mer), generating the graph, compressing the graph, finding all Eulerian paths from a starting kmer, and resolving repeats.
+There are five major components to the tool: generating the [kmers](https://en.wikipedia.org/wiki/K-mer), generating the graph, compressing the graph, finding all Eulerian paths from a starting kmer, and resolving repeats.

 * Generating kmers uses a sliding window and has a time complexity of `O(n^2)` where `n` is the number of reads and `k` is the kmer size desired.